 "On Sept.
 20, 2011, 39-year-old Shawn Galloway was given new life when she received a donor heart transplant [at Texas Heart Institute in Houston] after 60 days of support with the SynCardia temporary Total Artificial Heart.
 This September, Galloway and her family will be blessed with new life for a second time."
 Read the article from PRNewswire.com.
 Read Shawn Galloway's story at SynCardia.com.

 A story of two hearts, a father and a son.
 Albert and Brian Benoit tell their stories of how an LVAD saved two lives.
-Watch the video (7 min., June 2012).
+Watch their story on YouTube.
+(June 2012).

 Is this the future of artificial hearts?

 At TEDMED 2012, Bud Frazier and Billy Cohn of the Texas Heart Institute preview a continuous-flow heart pump with minimal parts that works via a screw pump.
-Watch the VIDEO.
+Watch the VIDEO on YouTube.

 No Pulse: How Doctors Reinvented The Human Heart